Psuedomonas/MonsterDome-Console/README.md

 * added, then removed a debug toggle
 * added some debug lines that are commented out be default
 * cleaned up some stuff

+Due to bug fixes upstream, I may delete this version...